Site icon Cook up Taste

 Ingredients

-• 2 cups chokecherry puree fresh or thawed frozen berries
+• 2 cups chokecherry puree from fresh or frozen chokecherries

-• 1 cup full milk or almond/coconut milk.
+• 1 cup whole milk or dairy-free alternative like almond milk

-• ½ cup granulated sugar or to taste.
+• ½ cup granulated sugar adjust to taste

-• ¼ cup cornstarch or arrowroot for gluten-free
+• ¼ cup cornstarch or arrowroot powder for a gluten-free option

 Instructions